Conversation Settings

 Custom Link — Set a clean, branded URL slug for your conversation link (lowercase, numbers, and hyphens only).

 Custom Logo — Upload separate logos for light and dark mode.
-When enabled, your logo replaces the default Perspective branding in the conversation.
+When enabled, your logo is used as the conversation logo.
+Use Remove Perspective Branding to hide "Powered by Perspective" labels.

 Custom Theme Colors — Set four colors for both light and dark mode: